Pest Control contractors in

 How to Get Licensed

-Register business with Michigan and obtain Sterling Heights business license through City Clerk office.
+Register business with Michigan Department of Licensing and Regulatory Affairs if operating commercially.
+Obtain Sterling Heights business license and verify zoning compliance

 About This Market